KevinCoble/swift-libsvm/README.md

 See https://www.csie.ntu.edu.tw/~cjlin/libsvm/ for more information

 LIBSVM features not supported:
-    Sparse matrix input (but this allows the Accelerate library to be used) Pre-computed kernels
+    Sparse matrix input (but this allows the Accelerate library to be used), Pre-computed kernels,
-    kernel caching
+    kernel caching,
-    'shrinking'
+    'shrinking',
     model persistance (yet - I hope to add this)

 Most other features are supported.
 Features/options are set by setting attributes on the SVMModel class